 - What are the benefits to the employer company by joining the social security fund?

-> According to the Labour Act 2074, there is a legal provision to provide treatment, accident and health insurance, gratuity, allowances by the employer.
-On the one hand, there is no hassle to provide these various facilities to the employee separately and on the other hand, a dignified working environment is created and investment friendly environment is developed.
+> According to the Labour Act 2074, there is a legal provision to provide treatment, accident and health insurance, gratuity, and allowances by the employer.
+On the one hand, there is no hassle to provide these various facilities to the employee separately and on the other hand, a dignified working environment is created and investment-friendly environment is developed.

 - What is the cost of maternity care if more than one child is born?

 > According to the Social Security Fund Scheme Operation Procedure, 2075, there is an arrangement to increase the maternity care expenses per baby.

 - What is the reason for reaching 60 years of age to avail the benefits of old age protection plan?

 > In the context of the Contribution Based Security Act of Nepal, since the working age of a person is 60 years, such provision has been made for the continuity of income after retirement by considering the same age as retirement age.

 - What is the provision for the contributor to withdraw the deposit before reaching 60 years of age?

 Contributors who start contributing by 30th Asar, 2078 will be able to withdraw all the amount deposited in the pension and retirement fund and contributors who contribute on or after 1st Shrawan, 2078 will be able to withdraw the amount deposited in the retirement fund in case of separation from employment.
 For which you don’t have to wait for 60 years.

 - Is the Employment Accident Treatment Expenses shared or will Social Security Fund bears all expenses?